xcp-ng/xcp-ng-org/docs/guests.md

 > * The **management agent** brings more manageability of the VM from XCP-ng, and guest metrics reporting to the host.

 #### Management agent + device drivers
 The only way to get the management agent is from Citrix.
-It is present on Citrix Hypervisor's installation ISO, which can be freely downloaded provided you create an account on their site.
-You will find it in the `client_install` directory.
+It can be freely downloaded from [the Citrix Hypervisor download page](https://www.citrix.com/downloads/citrix-hypervisor/), provided you create an account on their site.
+Name of the item: "Citrix VM Tools for Windows".
 The installer will install both the management agent and the device drivers.

 #### Automated installation via Windows Update: device drivers alone
 If you are using Xen Orchestra, you can switch the "Windows Update tools" advanced parameter on from the "Advanced" tab of the VM view.
 This will install the device drivers automatically at next reboot :warning: **but not the management agent** which still needs to be installed from Citrix tools' installer.